Ninjadini/Neuro/Docs/BackwardCompatibility.md

 ### ✅ Dos
 - You can remove classes and fields.
 - You can rename classes and fields. ⚠️ However if it is stored in config / json, the data will be lost as it is stored by name.
+For a renamed field, `Tools > Neuro > Migrate Renamed Field...` moves the value onto the new name across the data files - see [EditorTools](EditorTools.md#migrate-renamed-field).

 ### ⚠️ Careful
 - If you change the type of a field, also change the Neuro tag.